 - An African American Read-In program entitled Keynote Adress: Featuring Rev. Pia Jessup was held on March 24, 2015, at 6:30 p.m.
 The 2015 African American Read-In programs are sponsored by the UNC Pembroke Office for Diversity and Inclusion (ODI) and the Friends of the Library of UNC Pembroke (FOL).

 - An African American Read-In program entitled "Speaking Our Words" Recitations of African American Literature was held on March 9, 2015, at 6:30 p.m.

-- North Carolininas Meet Sherman's March, featuring Guest Speaker Dr. Jaqueline Glass Campbell, of Francis Marion University.
-Event will be held on October 28, 2014, at 7:00 p.m.
+- North Carolininas Meet Sherman's March, featured Guest Speaker Dr. Jaqueline Glass Campbell, of Francis Marion University.
+Event was held on October 28, 2014, at 7:00 p.m.
 This program is sponsored by UNCP Department of History and co-sponsored by Academic Affairs, The Mary Livermore Library, and the Friends of the Library.

 The National Library Week Program & Reception was held on April 16, 2014 at 3:30 p.m.
 The program showcased the Poetry/Short Prose Contest Winners, the 2014 Friends of the Library Scholarship Winners, and the UNCP 2013-14 Campus Scholars.

 A combination Women’s History Month/Civil War 150 program was held on March 25, 2014 at 6:30 p.m.
 The speaker was Dr. Mary Wayne Watson.

 The Spring Faculty Showcase, featuring Dr. Jaime Martinez and Dr. Robert O. Schneider, was held on March 18, 2014, at 3:30 p.m.

 The Library’s Annual Fundraising Benefit was held on Friday, February 28, 2014, at the Chancellor’s residence.
 The speaker was Dr. Elliot Engel.